 Whether short or tall, Nandina plants are prized for their deep maroon color in fall and winter.
 Clusters of red berries abound and are useful for indoor holiday arrangements.
 Berries should be removed before the birds get to them, however, as a responsible part of caring for heavenly bamboo.
 Seeds spread by birds tend to easily sprout among native vegetation, giving heavenly bamboo plants the reputation of being invasive.

 Heavenly Bamboo Care

-When choosing the location for growing heavenly bamboo, make sure soil is well draining.
-Amend the soil with well composted materials to improve drainage, if needed.
+When choosing the location for growing heavenly bamboo, make sure the soil is well-draining.
+Amend the soil with well-composted materials to improve drainage, if needed.
 Rich soil is preferable for growing this plant.

 Remember, a full sun location makes leaf color more vibrant.
 Feed and water Nandina plants as you care for surrounding specimens.
-If leaves of the Nandina plant begin to yellow, treat with nitrogen based fertilizer.
+If the leaves of the Nandina plant begin to yellow, treat them with nitrogen-based fertilizer.